FileWave Anywhere Help Menus

 How

-- From the dropdown
+- Open the field dropdown for a column.

-- Continue onto the Actions tab next
+- Continue to the Actions tab.

 Group Navigation (Devices View)